-This web site contains a lot of information about the Polyhedra family of relational DBMS products, including descriptions of the special features, and online copies of the reference manuals.
+This web site contains a lot of information about the Polyhedra family of relational DBMS products, including descriptions of the special features, a number of technical notes, and a copy of the reference manuals for the latest release of Polyhedr.
 A good place to start, though, is to have a quick look at a webcast giving a 5-minute demo of Polyhedra.
 Then, use the links in the left-hand tool bar to find out more!

 This site is maintained by Enea staff, and we try to keep it accurate.
-However, as described here, errors will creep in; if in doubt, check with the reference manuals, all of which are available in PDF form for offline reading (and some are also available for online viewing).
-If you spot an error on this site and you have a support contract, you can report it via the Polyhedra helpdesk; if not, please report it via an email to firstname.lastname@example.org.
+However, as described here, errors will creep in; if in doubt, check with the reference manuals, all of which are available in PDF form for off-line reading.
+If you spot an error on this site and you have a support contract, you can report it via the Polyhedra support desk; if not, please report it via an email to firstname.lastname@example.org.
 (Please do not send support questions to the webmaster!)

 Polyhedra webmaster will post something to the Twitter account @PolyhedraDBMS

 Polyhedra 9.1 significantly enhances the data subscription feature introduced in Polyhedra 9.0 with the addition of bi-directional subscription and partial table replication, introduces a way to monitor the internal resources used by a running RTRDB, such as memory, threads and client connections, and adds a new standard Python DB-API client interface with extensions for Polyhedra-specific features such as active queries.

 There is a new video which show how the ADO.NET data provider for Polyhedra can be installed, and then goes on to compile and run a C# program that uses this new API to monitor (via an active query) and update a Polyhedra database.
 We have also updated the page on connecting to a Polyhedra server to cover this new API.